reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 Snakemake
 ---------

 `Snakemake <https://snakemake.readthedocs.io/en/stable/>`_ is another commonly used workflow management system with lots of features.
 Many bioinformatics pipelines use snakemake such as our own `phylociraptor <https://github.com/reslp/phylociraptor>`_.
-Snakemake also heavily uses the concept of rules and wildcards and has many features allowing it to operate on HPC clusters, or other cloud computing infrastructures such as AWS, Google cloud and a lot more.
-Snakemake is developed rapidly and it can happen that snakemake pipelines written in older versions of snakemake stop working in newer versions.
+Snakemake also heavily uses the concept of **rules** and **wildcards** and has many features allowing it to operate on HPC clusters, or other cloud computing infrastructures such as AWS, Google cloud and a lot more.
+Snakemake is developed rapidly and it can happen that snakemake pipelines written in older versions of snakemake have to be adjusted in newer versions.
 It is therefore important to be version specific when using it.

 We have installed snakemake in a conda environment for you already.
 You can activate it like so: